mtnyoni/commits/README.md

 # Commits

-Aggregation codecommits commits and creating a graph like GitHub graph.
+Aggregating AWS Codecommit commits and creating a graph like GitHub graph.

-## Moviation

-Created to learn Golang

 ## Dev